MelanieRogoff/functional-testing-otus-interview/README.md

 # BUG FOUND:

- - When logging in with invalid credentials, the user can see an alert that notifies them of this.
-Upon entering the correct credentials, the user logs in and can still see the aforementioned alert, and the alert does not disappear unless the user manually clicks the Close button.
+ - When logging in with invalid credentials, an alert displays that notifies the user of the invalid credentials.
+Upon entering the correct credentials and logging in, however, the alert still displays.
+The alert does not disappear unless the user manually clicks the Close button.

 # INCOMPLETE: